dwyertyrell/myFlix-client/README.md

 ---

 ## API Access

-This project uses a shared API endpoint for demonstration purposes and to allow other developers to work on this open-source project.
-In a production environment, each deployment would use separate database instances and environment-specific configurations.
-Therefore, `.env` file is tracked onto to git, and holds the API URL for all endpoint in the codebase.
+This project uses environement variables stored on the Vercel hosting server, to access the API, for security purposes.

 ### For Contributors
-- The API URL is configured via environment variable
+- The API URL is configured via environment variables in Vercel
-- You can use the shared demo API or set up your own local backend instance

 ---